khaleel737/khaleel737.github.io/content/blog/lca-exit-the-matrix.md

 </figure>
 </div>

 The example sounds rather straightforward.
 The bike is made of carbon fibre, which requires natural gas and emits CO2.
-However, the required Brightway required is surprisingly complex.
+However, the required Brightway matrix logic is overwhelming.
 The object-oriented approach is [simpler](https://github.com/Depart-de-Sentier/Spring-School-2024/blob/main/class-materials/brightway-basics/1%20-%20The%20supply%20chain%20graph.ipynb).
 But it's still too complex because it writes data to a database, which feels unnecessary.
 I think it could be simpler.

 Here's a little Python framework I came up with: